Azure Event Hubs - Geo-disaster recovery

 The following section is an overview of the failover process, and explains how to set up the initial failover.

 You first create or use an existing primary namespace, and a new secondary namespace, then pair the two.
 This pairing gives you an alias that you can use to connect.
-Because you use an alias, you do not have to change connection strings.
+Because you use an alias, you don't have to change connection strings.
 Only new namespaces can be added to your failover pairing.
 Finally, you should add some monitoring to detect if a failover is necessary.
-In most cases, the service is one part of a large ecosystem, thus automatic failovers are rarely possible, as very often failovers must be performed in sync with the remaining subsystem or infrastructure.
+In most cases, the service is one part of a large ecosystem, thus automatic failovers are rarely possible, as often failovers must be performed in sync with the remaining subsystem or infrastructure.

 In one example of this scenario, consider a Point of Sale (POS) solution that emits either messages or events.
 Event Hubs passes those events to some mapping or reformatting solution, which then forwards mapped data to another system for further processing.
 At that point, all of these systems might be hosted in the same Azure region.
 The decision on when and what part to fail over depends on the flow of data in your infrastructure.